 Truist and Truist Bank are subject to certain risk-based capital and leverage ratio requirements established by the FRB, for Truist, and by the FDIC, for Truist Bank.
 These requirements are based on the capital framework developed by the BCBS for strengthening the regulation, supervision, and risk management of banks under Basel III rules, as well as certain provisions of the Dodd-Frank Act.
 These quantitative calculations are minimums, and the FRB and FDIC may determine that a banking organization, based on its size, complexity, or risk profile, must maintain a higher level of capital in order to operate in a safe and sound manner.
 Failure to be well capitalized or to meet minimum capital requirements could result in certain mandatory and possible additional discretionary actions by regulators that, if undertaken, could have an adverse material effect on Truist's operations or financial condition.
-Failure to be well capitalized or to meet minimum capital requirements could also result in restrictions on Truist's or Truist Bank's ability to pay dividends or otherwise distribute capital or to receive regulatory approval of applications.
+These actions could include requiring Truist commit capital to Truist Bank in abnormal operating conditions which would otherwise be available to Truist's or Truist Bank's ability to pay dividends or otherwise distribute capital or to receive regulatory approval for acquisitions.

-Truist's SCB requirements equal the greater of (i) the difference between its starting and minimum projected CET1 capital ratios under the severely adverse scenario in the supervisory stress test, plus the sum of the dollar amount of Truist's planned common stock dividends for each of the fourth through seventh quarters of the planning horizon as a percentage of risk-weighted assets, or (ii) 2.5%.
-The FRB assigned Truist an SCB of 2.7%, which is effective from October 1, 2020 through September 30, 2021.
-Additionally, Truist is subject to automatic distribution limitations if its capital ratios fall below its buffer requirements, which include the SCB.
+Truist's SCB is equal to the greater of (i) the difference between its starting and minimum projected CET1 capital ratios under the severely adverse scenario in the supervisory stress test, plus the sum of the dollar amount of its planned common stock dividends for each of the fourth through seventh quarters of the planning horizon as a percentage of risk-weighted assets, or (ii) 2.5%.
+The FRB assigned Truist an SCB of 2.5%, which is effective from October 1, 2021 through September 30, 2022, at which point a revised SCB will be calculated and provided to Truist.
+Although the final rule continues to require that the firm describe its planned capital distributions in its CCAR capital plan, Truist is no longer required to seek prior approval if it makes capital ratios fall below its buffer requirements, which include the SCB.